Dates of Project: August 2004 to December 2008

 - The coalition helped create and then guide seven local coalitions—in Baltimore; Chicago; Flint, Mich.; Huntsville, Ala.; Seattle; U.S. Virgin Islands; and Washington—to advance effective drug policies in their communities.

 - Through letters, testimony and meetings, coalition members educated federal and state elected officials and congressional staff involved with legislation recognizing drug use as a public health problem or addressing issues related to the criminal justice system and racial disparities.
-These activities, related to the Robert Wood Johnson Foundation (RWJF)-funded project, were conducted outside the scope of RWJF's grants.
+These activities, related to RWJF-funded project, were conducted outside the scope of RWJF's grants.